• Overview

 The advantage of the 3- or 4-tier model is that code has a chance to be reviewed and tested by multiple people before it reaches the live site.
 (As the joke goes, everyone has a testing server; some people are lucky enough to have a separate production server as well.)
 That's a step up from hacking on production, to be sure.
 It also means there is a discrete step where certain activity happens: code writing happens in dev; merging of code happens in Testing; QA happens in Testing; final review happens in Staging, sometimes with a snapshot of production data; and production is where customers actually view the site.

-The catch with the 3-tier model in real-world app deployment
+The catch with the 3-tier model in real-world web application deployment

 The 3-tier model also has a number of drawbacks, however.
 In particular, it's really easy for local development to get far behind the Testing instance, leading to Testing becoming a mass of merge conflicts.
 The longer you wait to merge code to Testing, the harder it is to do.
 On the other hand, the more frequently you merge to Testing, the harder it is to test.
 The thing being tested can change every time some new code gets merged, leading to a moving target.
 That becomes an even bigger challenge when you have multiple testers, as their efforts may bump into each other.
 (That's particularly true when testing with end-users or tests that involve modifying data.)